2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 What’s next

-Dr. Jasin will expand her earlier work by performing experiments with BRCA2 mutant cells at different developmental stages to gain a better understanding of how the loss of BRCA2 function affects breast tissues from puberty to adulthood.
+Dr. Jasin will continue to expand her earlier work by performing experiments with BRCA2 mutant cells at different developmental stages to gain a better understanding of how the loss of BRCA2 function affects breast tissues from puberty to adulthood.
 They will also examine whether progesterone, another hormone abundant in the mammary cells during development, may have similar effects on DNA replication stress.
 Results from this work will illuminate the relationship between the effects of hormone-driven replication stress and BRCA2 function in protecting the genome.

 Biography